JackAdams/constellation/README.md

 - [constellation:autopublish](https://github.com/JackAdams/constellation-autopublish) (for toggling autopublish behaviour)
 - [constellation:tiny](https://github.com/JackAdams/constellation-tiny) (for _really_ minimizing the UI)
 - [constellation:velocity](https://github.com/JackAdams/constellation-velocity) (`velocity:html-reporter` miniturized for Constellation)
+- [constellation:position](https://github.com/JackAdams/constellation-position) (allows you to change the Constellation console position)

 If you want to write a plugin, take a look at the source of the packages above.